edx/pa11ycrawler/README.md

 =================

 This project comes with a script that can transform the data in this data directory into a pretty HTML table.
-The script is called `gen_html.py`, and it accepts two optional arguments: `--data-dir` and `--output-dir`.
+The script is installed as `pa11ycrawler-html` and it accepts two optional arguments: `--data-dir` and `--output-dir`.
 These arguments default to "data" and "html", respectively.